So you've decided to give this Linux thing a try. Which Linux distribution should you choose? Do you want...

 /var/chroot/archis prepended to the call, and thus it actually gets the file located at

 Bedrock Linux retains within its own filesystem the full filesystems of other Linux distros, each in their own directory.
-These other Linux distributions are referred to as clients.
+These other Linux distributions are referred to as "clients".
 If one would like to run a program from any given client, via chroot, the program can be tricked into thinking that is running in its native Linux distribution.
 It would read the proper libraries and support programs and, for the most part, just work.
+However, this also limits interaction with other processes outside of the chroot (especially in other, non-overlapping chroots).
+To ensure the processes can fully interact, Bedrock Linux uses other tools to partially "undo" the chroot.

 Linux can take mountable devices (such as usb sticks) and make their